 - A. Purposes.
 The purposes of open space-residential development (OSRD) are to preserve open space, agricultural and forestry land, view sheds, wildlife habitat and corridors, wetlands and water resources, and historical and archeological resources; minimize the total amount of disturbance on a site; encourage more efficient development that consumes less open land and respects existing topography and natural features better than a conventional or grid subdivision; encourage flexibility and creativity in the design of residential developments; and through flexible design and more efficient use of land, facilitate the provision of a variety of housing opportunities in the Town. - B. Applicability.
 The Planning and Economic Development Board may grant a special permit for an OSRD concept plan for any tract of land with 10 or more contiguous acres in the AR-I or AR-II district, or a tract of land with less than 10 acres if such property directly abuts the Charles River, Chicken Brook, or Hopping Brook and land abutting any of these waterways is included in the minimum required open space under sub-section F, Common Open Space (below).
-For the purposes of this Section 8.4, parcels directly opposite each other on an existing street, each with at least 25 feet of frontage on the same 25-foot section of roadway, may be considered contiguous if they have practical development potential as determined by the Planning and Economic Development Board. - C. Land Division.
+For the purposes of this Section 8.4, parcels directly opposite each other on an existing street, each with at least 25 feet of frontage on the same 25-foot section of roadway, may be

+- considered contiguous if they have practical development potential as determined by the Planning and Economic Development Board. - C. Land Division.
 The OSRD may be a subdivision or a division of land pursuant to G.L. c.
 41, § 81P, or a condominium on land not so divided or subdivided. - D. Affordable Housing.
-An OSRD is subject to Section 8.6 Affordable Housing of this Bylaw.
-(Added 5-8-17) - E. Use Regulations.
+An OSRD is subject to Section 8.6 Affordable Housing of this Bylaw. - E. Use Regulations.
 An OSRD special permit may provide for any of the following uses as determined by the Planning and Economic Development Board: - 1.
 Detached single-family dwellings - 2.
-Attached single-family dwellings up to a maximum of five per building - 3.
-Local convenience retail, up to a maximum of 7,500 sq. ft. of gross floor area - 4.
-Community center
+Two attached single-family dwellings